Policy update

 It depends.

-If you do not require a visa, yes, as long as you have the necessary documents (your passport and ETIAS authorization, once launched).
+If you don't need a visa to visit the Schengen zone, then yes, as long as you have the necessary documents (your passport and ETIAS authorization, once it's launched in 2026).

 You can enter the Schengen zone from any of its member countries, but you must present the necessary documents (passport, travel insurance, etc.) at your first point of entry.